tbedford/Website-Test/source/articles/learning-javascript.md

-# Learning JavaScript
+# Learning JavaScript with HTML5 Canvas

 Summary: In this article I decide to learn JavaScript and write a couple of simple JavaScript programs.

 I decided it was high time I learned JavaScript.
 I have dabbled before but never really learnt it properly.
-I decided to write a couple of programs that use an HTML Canvas to test the language out a bit.
+I decided to write a couple of programs that use an HTML5 Canvas to test the language out a bit.
 I use simple iteration, JavaScript objects, arrays and conditionals.
 The bread and butter things you need to write any porogram.
 Things went really well and I was able to put together some very simple demos in a couple of